-The first EU Data Protection Directive was written in 1995 but a new, stronger regulation has been developed to take into account the incredible technology changes of the last 20 years.
+The first EU Data Protection Directive was written in 1995, but a new, stronger regulation has been developed to take into account the incredible technological changes of the last 20 years.

-This new regulation (General Data Protection Regulation – GDPR) comes into effect in May 2018 and organisations need to take the appropriate steps now to comply.
+This new regulation (General Data Protection Regulation – GDPR) came into effect in May 2018, and organisations need to take the appropriate steps to comply.

-In bringing data protection laws up to date, the stated aim is to give individuals more control of their personal data as well as simplifying the regulatory environment.
+In bringing data protection laws up to date, the stated aim is to give individuals more control of their personal data as well as simplify the regulatory environment.

-However, these changes could mean huge fines for organisations that breach the law and pose formidable challenges as to how organisations will be required to store, delete and return data to individuals.
+However, these changes mean huge fines for organisations that breach the law and pose formidable challenges as to how organisations are required to store, delete and return data to individuals.

 What these changes mean

-A significant change will be an increase in the amount of money regulators can fine organisations who do not comply with the legislation – up to 4% of their global turnover or 20m euros (£15.8m), whichever is greater.
+A significant change is an increase in the amount of money regulators can fine organisations who do not comply with the legislation – up to 4% of their global turnover or 20m euros (£15.8m), whichever is greater.

 The regulation also allows individuals to claim damages for losses and distress they suffer as a result of unlawful data processing.

-The new regulation places a strong emphasis on ensuring that privacy is at the heart of business decision making – “privacy by design.’’
+The regulation places a strong emphasis on ensuring that privacy is at the heart of business decision-making – “privacy by design.’’
 This means that organisations need to take into account and record how their new data processing activities may affect privacy.

-Under the new regulations, there is a greater emphasis on ensuring that individuals are informed about how their data may be used and information on controlling this use.
+Under the regulation, there is a greater emphasis on ensuring that individuals are informed about how their data may be used and information on controlling this use.
 Specific information must be provided to individuals when their data is collected.

 • the right to data transparency